See how to sew this easy felt carrot pattern with our free carrot template.

 - sewing machine or a needle

-1) Get or make a template.
-You could also cut pieces without one, off course (and it can be fun!), but using a template might save you quite a lot of drafting, making the project waaay faster.
-If you use the template, you'll end up with these three pieces:
+You could also cut pieces without one, of course (and it can be fun!), but using a template might save you quite a lot of drafting, making the project way faster.
+If you use our free carrot template, you'll end up with these three pieces.

 Later on, you'll be able to twist them and they'll appear more realistic than what you see here.

 Step 4 - Stitch the Main Orange Piece

 Next, take the orange piece, fold it as shown, and stitch, making a cone.

 Snip off the bottom tip on the seam allowance, to make the cone easier to turn.

 Turn the cone inside-out.
 Then stuff with either toy stuffing, poly-fill, or use scraps.

 Using a running stitch, stitch around the opening, pull on your thread and gather, like this:

 Did you know you do not even need to make a knot when you start stitching?
 I love this little trick!